-Credit portfolio management focuses on managing the 'collective or aggregate risk' of our credit portfolio, rather than the credit risk of individual borrowers.
+Credit portfolio management focuses on managing the collective or aggregate risk of our credit portfolios, instead of the credit risk of individual borrowers.
 We have developed and implemented a range of capabilities to better understand, measure and monitor credit risk at a portfolio level.
 These capabilities include: